rtulke/AirJack/README.md

    - Complete error message
    - Steps to reproduce

+### Troubleshooting: Stuck in Monitor Mode (macOS)

+If your Wi-Fi interface gets stuck in monitor mode or you cannot reconnect to your normal network on macOS, use the helper script `connect.py`:
+- Scans available networks and lets you select one by ID to reconnect.
+- Tries stored credentials first; prompts for password if needed.
+- Can disable monitor mode and re-enable Wi-Fi power.

+See `README_connect.md` for details and usage examples.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.